notaryproject/ratify-containerd/docs/overview.md

 * Installs a development version of `containerd` and `ctr` with CRI [updates](https://github.com/containerd/containerd/pull/8515) to use transfer service
 * Installs necessary json and toml parsing tools
-* Installs and starts configmap-watcher daemon service
+* Installs and starts configmap-monitor daemon service
 * Installs `ratify-containerd` and `ratify` binaries
 * Updates containerd config to use image verification
 * Restarts containerd